 Is pollution just a one day challenge?
 Is it like you don’t burn crackers for a day, and you’re done?
 Or is it a battle we must fight the whole year?

 I can see where you’re coming from, though.

 You’re worried about the environment.
 And that’s why you feel strongly about Green Diwali.

-Then support.
-Or run ‘Stop Production of Crackers’ campaigns.
+Then run ‘Stop Production of Crackers’ campaigns.
 Because banning crackers only on Diwali makes the ‘saving the environment’ thing smell fishy.
 It gives a hint that the real intention is to ban Diwali, not firecrackers.

 And that’s unacceptable.

 Now, if you still think that the sickening Green Diwali propaganda does not concern you, here’s what Shri Ramdhari Singh ‘Dinkar’ has to say:

 “समर शेष है, नहीं पाप का भागी केवल व्याध”

 “जो तटस्थ हैं, समय लिखेगा उनका भी अपराध!”

 Sure, you can hate me for what I just revealed, but that won’t change anything, not a damn thing.
 As a Hindu, you have the right to know the reality of Green Diwali.